marcoman/experimental-100/81-90/88/README.md

 - Start by writing an app that displays a page.
 - Add pages to view a cafe, edit a cafe.

-Since this is an open-ended assignment, I intend to run this with two components.
+Since this is an open-ended assignment, I intend to run this idea.
-1. I'll start the API service on its own port and it will generally run as-is.
-This is Day 66.
-2. I'll modify the Day62 code to use the API to get the data and display it onscreen.
-This means that instead of using SQLite calls in Day62, I'll rely on API calls to the REST interface.

-This means starting by copying over day 62 results to my Day 88 folder.
-I'll runn that service on port 5001.
+I'll copy over the two projects and call them front-end and back-end.
+At the completion, I think my code will only reside with front-end which means I'll display the UI from the Day62 exercise and rely on the database tech to serve up the date.
+This means shifting from the csv-based data load to the DB only data load/store and more.

+In principle, it should be a porting exercise.

 # Running